OPINION: Lemonade Stands are Just Panhandling with Props

 "Oh honey, I'm sorry you're having to sit out here.
 Let me give you a quarter.
 No, No, No I don't need a drink, let me buy you one."

 I know it's hard today for a kid to make pocket money.
 You can't really knock on doors, mow lawns and get a fiver in a world where few people have cash on hand.
-To do most anything in 2018 takes an infrastructure that we didn't have to deal with in the 80's.
-Newspapers are delivered at 3:00 Am by fulltime professionals, and they're newspapers in 2018.
+To do most anything now takes an infrastructure that we didn't have to deal with in the 80s.
+Newspapers, where they still exist, are delivered at 3:00 AM by full-time professionals, not 12-year-olds on bikes.

 I don't know the answer to teaching kids about money.
 But can we please stop trying to force this manufactured, fake nostalgia on kids?
-Now, if you'll excuse, I need something to drink.
+Now, if you'll excuse me, I need something to drink.